-swarmplot(x=None, y=None, hue=None, data=None, order=None, hue_order=None, split=False, orient=None, color=None, palette=None, size=5, edgecolor='gray', linewidth=0, ax=None, **kwargs)#
+- seaborn.swarmplot(data=None, *, x=None, y=None, hue=None, order=None, hue_order=None, dodge=False, orient=None, color=None, palette=None, size=5, edgecolor='gray', linewidth=0, hue_norm=None, native_scale=False, formatter=None, legend='auto', warn_thresh=0.05, ax=None, **kwargs)#

-Draw a categorical scatterplot with non-overlapping points.
+Draw a categorical scatterplot with points adjusted to be non-overlapping.

 This function is similar to

 stripplot(), but the points are adjusted (only along the categorical axis) so that they don’t overlap.
 This gives a better representation of the distribution of values, but it does not scale well to large numbers of observations.
 This style of plot is sometimes called a “beeswarm”.

 A swarm plot can be drawn on its own, but it is also a good complement to a box or violin plot in cases where you want to show all observations along with some representation of the underlying distribution.